mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

 reusable pieces, making it easy to deal with large amounts of data, different data formats, and complicated transformations.

-Here's an input function implementation using the Dataset API.
+Here's an input function implementation using the Dataset API to read a TFRecord file.

 ```python
 # Gets TFRecord from disk and repeats dataset undefinitely.